-John Howard Carpenter (born January 16, 1948) is an American film director and screenwriter, known primarily for his work in the horror and science fiction genres.
+John Howard Carpenter (born January 16, 1948) is an American film director, screenwriter, and musician.
+He's known primarily for his work in the horror and science fiction genres.
 His career is speckled with films considered genre classics, as well as a number of movies that initially performed poorly at the box office, but went on to be Vindicated by Cable.

 His films are characterized by minimalist lighting and photography, static cameras, use of steadicam, and distinctive synthesized scores (usually self-composed).
 Many of today's best directors, including Tim Burton and Christopher Nolan, state that they were heavily influenced by Carpenter's style and filmography.

 Tends to indulge in In Case You Forgot Who Wrote It.

 On February 3, 2015, he released his debut non-soundtrack album under the indie label Sacred Bones Records, Lost Themes and its follow up Lost Themes II on April 15, 2016.
 He also composed his first TV series theme for Zoo.

 In May 2016, it was confirmed that Carpenter would be returning to the Halloween franchise on its 11th entry as executive producer in addition to providing the score.

 He's widely regarded by interviewers, fans, and coworkers as one of the chillest old dudes in Hollywood.
 Although he's been in a state of semi-retirement since 2010, when asked if he would ever direct again, he said that he might, but first he'd have to stop spending all his time watching basketball and playing video games.

 Films (and other media) by John Carpenter (director unless otherwise noted):

 - The Resurrection of Broncho Billy (1970) (short film)(writer, editor, composer only)